 The City of Ottawa Act, 1999 sets out in section 12.18 an analogous provision to that discussed above in the context of the City of Hamilton Act, 1999.
-In particular, section 12.18 establishes the general rule that authorization by the city is necessary to operate a "passenger transportation system" in the city, but provides a specific exemption for buses operated by a charitable organization.73
+In particular, section 12.18 establishes that the city may make a by-law requiring authorization by the city to operate a "passenger transportation system" in the city, but provides a specific exemption for buses operated by a charitable organization.